 Staining Cedar With a Solid Color Stain

 Solid color stains have solid particles, but not nearly as many as paint.
 Thus, solid color stains let some of the cedar's grain show through, but none of the color.
 What you get is a very uniform opaque color.
-The upside is that solid color stains block most damaging ultraviolet light.
+The upside is that solid color stains will block most damaging ultraviolet light.
 Plus, this type of stain is excellent at repelling water.